-- the issuance to Barrick of 5,625,000 units, with each unit comprised of one common share of Skeena and one non-transferrable half warrant exercisable at \$10.80 until October 2, 2022 (fully exercised on March 23, 2022); - the grant of a 1% net smelter return ("NSR") royalty on the entire Eskay Creek land package.
-Half of that royalty may be repurchased from Barrick during the 24-month period prior to October 2, 2022, at a cost of \$17,500,000; and - a contingent payment, payable if Skeena sells more than a 50% interest in Eskay during the 24-month period prior to October 2, 2022 of \$15,000,000.
-The Company, with the agreement of Barrick, may elect to pay Barrick by issuing common shares based on the 20-day volume weighted average price of the Company's common shares immediately preceding the transaction date.
+- the issuance to Barrick of 5,625,000 units, with each unit comprised of one common share of Skeena and one non-transferrable half warrant exercisable at \$10.80 until October 2, 2022 (fully exercised on March 23, 2022); and - the grant of a 1% net smelter return ("NSR") royalty on the entire Eskay Creek land package, of which the Company repurchased half, or 0.5%, of the NSR royalty from Barrick on September 23, 2022 (the "Barrick NSR"), for cash consideration of \$17,500,000.
+Franco-Nevada Corporation ("Franco-Nevada") has a right of first refusal over the sale of the Barrick NSR (the "ROFR").
+The ROFR will be subject to a competitive auction process conducted by Skeena, in which Franco-Nevada will participate.
+If Skeena has not sold the Barrick NSR to Franco-